hashicorp/terraform-provider-azuread/docs/resources/privileged_access_group_eligibility_schedule.md

 subcategory: "Identity Governance"
 ---

-# Resource: azuread_privileged_access_group_assignment_schedule_request
+# Resource: azuread_privileged_access_group_eligibility_schedule

-Manages an active assignment to a privileged access group.
+Manages an eligible assignment to a privileged access group.

 ## API Permissions

 The following API permissions are required in order to use this resource.

-When authenticated with a service principal, this resource requires the `PrivilegedAssignmentSchedule.ReadWrite.AzureADGroup` Microsoft Graph API permissions.
+When authenticated with a service principal, this resource requires the `PrivilegedEligibilitySchedule.ReadWrite.AzureADGroup` Microsoft Graph API permissions.

 When authenticated with a user principal, this resource requires `Global Administrator` directory role, or the `Privileged Role Administrator` role in Identity Governance.